Direct marketing

 Read more about how to choose, manage and work with an advertising agency.

 A cheaper option may be to outsource elements of your campaign.
-For example, you could pay a freelance copywriter to prepare the wording of your messages or commission a graphic designer to work on the visual side.
+For example, you could pay a freelance copywriter to write your messages or you could commission a graphic designer to work on the visuals.